 Many of the ideas are small and perfect for stocking stuffers or priority mailers (for those that don’t want to spend more money on shipping gifts than the actual cost of the gifts).
 With some repurposing and craft store sale shopping, many of these gifts can be made inexpensively.
 Most of them can be assembled in large batches as to save time if you have many people on your Christmas gift list.

-Belts – Last year I made several belts in different colors and patterns for my younger siblings and my children.
-For a simple belt, choose a patterned ribbon and coordinating color of belt webbing (available in craft stores near the ribbon).
+Last year I made several belts in different colors and patterns for my younger siblings and my children.
+For a simple belt, choose a patterned ribbon and coordinating color of belt webbing.
+(Here’s a good deal on Amazon belt webbing with tons of color choices!)

 You can either stitch along each edge of the ribbon or use an iron-on hem tape to attach the ribbon to the webbing.
 Loop one end of the belt through a pair of D-rings (or another type of buckle) and finish the edges.